hampusnasstrom/speech-schema-filling/README.md

 pip install -r requirements.txt
 ```

 Additionally make sure you have ffmpeg installed.
+On Windows we recommend using the chocolately package manager to install ffmpeg.

 ## Conclusion